shhhkun/lofiscape/README.md

 - **Seamless Looping:** Ambient sounds smoothly fade-in & fade-out for smooth zero distraction looping.

-- **Dynamic Theming:** Users can toggle between various color palettes and dynamic backgrounds.
+- **Dynamic Theming:** Live backgrounds for each track and toggleable color palette themes.

 ## Some Technologies Used

-- **Youtube iFrame Player API:** Used to play/pause/mute/unmute LoFi tracks (audio only).
+- **Youtube iFrame Player API:** Used to play, pause, mute, and unmute LoFi tracks.

 ## Running server